 ‘Kinderen’ means ‘Children’

 Kinderen was founded by Karen Vandenberg in 1986 when she saw a need in the New Plymouth community for mothers returning to work and looking for a safe place of caring and warmth for their children.
 She welcomed these children into her family home and set her nursing training to good use in caring specifically for young babies.
-The need for childcare grew and grew until Karen moved to purchasing first the big centre, then the little centre and moved Kinderen to Buller street where the centres are still situated today.
+The need for childcare grew and grew until Karen moved to purchasing first the preschool, then the little centre and moved Kinderen to Buller street where the centres are still situated today.

 Karen’s belief that young children needed to be loved and cared for in genuine warm relationships is the foundation of everything we still do today at Kinderen.
 Her commitment to providing a support network for children and their families is still adhered to and we are proud that our families feel they can rely on us and form such close attachments to the people and environment that make up Kinderen.